SieBRUM/brum-notifications/README.md

 BrumAlertFactory.OpenAlert("This is a success notification!", AlertType.Success);

-// Default error notification with custom life time and pre-set location BrumAlertFactory.OpenAlert("Dit is een error bericht!", AlertType.Error, 5000, AlertLocation.BottomRight);
+// Default error notification with custom life time and pre-set location BrumAlertFactory.OpenAlert("This is an error notification!", AlertType.Error, 5000, AlertLocation.BottomRight);

-// Info box with custom colors, but using the default info icon BrumAlertFactory.OpenAlert("This is an info notification!",Color.Yellow, Color.Black, AlertType.Info, 5000,.TopLeft);
+// Info box with custom colors, but using the default info icon BrumAlertFactory.OpenAlert("This is an info notification!",Color.Yellow, Color.Black, AlertType.Info, 5000, AlertLocation.TopLeft);

 // Completely custom notification with default life time BrumAlertFactory.OpenAlert("My custom notification!", Color.WhiteSmoke, Color.Red, myImage, alertLocation: AlertLocation.BottomRight);